 Indian Space Research Organization is scheduled to launch a PSLV rocket as part of the RISAT-2A mission.
-The launch window for the Government/Top Secret mission is on 01/31/2023 00:00 UTC from Sriharikota, Republic of India.
+The launch is scheduled on 12/31/2023 00:00 UTC for the Government/Top Secret mission launching from Sriharikota, Republic of India.
+The status of the launch is Date/Time TBD.
 Don’t miss this exciting rocket launch!
 Watch the launch video of the PSLV and experience the excitement for yourself.

 RISAT-2A is the third in the series of radar imaging RISAT satellites.
 The satellite carries a sophisticated synthetic aperture radar that operates at 5.35 GHz in C band.

 The Polar Satellite Launch Vehicle (PSLV) is an expendable medium-lift launch vehicle designed and operated by the Indian Space Research Organisation (ISRO).
 It was developed to allow India to launch its Indian Remote Sensing (IRS) satellites into sun-synchronous orbits, a service that was, until the advent of the PSLV in 1993, commercially available only from Russia.
 PSLV can also launch small size satellites into Geostationary Transfer Orbit (GTO).

 The Indian Space Research Organisation (ISRO) is the space agency of the Government of India headquartered in the city of Bangalore.
 Its vision is to “harness space technology for national development while pursuing space science research and planetary exploration.”